Himanshu-4/watchx/watchx_issues/nrf_hal_lib.md

 - because the function have a limited memory that is allocated for the  task at the time of its creation
 - we should use the malloc and free . but for now we can assume that nvs data cannt be very big in size
 - the max we are using nvs data is 500 bytes . so for that context we are for now using task local stack

+- we cant able to make nvs partition and sotre differnt types of data in it, for now on we are only storing the encryption keys in it.